Toxocious/toxocious.github.io/public/projects/pokemon-absolute-discord-bot/pokemon-absolute-discord-bot.md

 ---
 title: Pokemon Absolute Discord Bot
-description: A Discord bot that Pokemon Absolute and its community relies on for communication and support outside of the RPG.
+description: The official Pokemon Absolute Discord bot, used by its community for various QoL features and support outside of the RPG.
 repo_path: toxocious/absolute-discord-bot
 tags: Node.JS, TypeScript, MySQL
 banner: pokemon-absolute